Skip to main content Skip to page footer

 • Healthcare hand in hand: collaboration with other healthcare professions, such as future occupational therapists, nurses, midwives and paramedics

-• Insights into your future working life: gain practical experience with one of numerous cooperation partners in and around Jena; choose an internship from a wide range of hospitals, inpatient and outpatient rehabilitation facilities and healthcare practices
+• Insights into your future working life: gain practical experience with our numerous cooperation partners; choose from a wide range of internships within our extensive network

 • Close proximity to IT and engineering departments, allowing you to rethink physiotherapy